simondettling/PlexHue/readme.md

 2. Open "PlexHue.php" and modify the below options
 	* `PLEX_PLAYER` Specify the name of the Plex Player. (e.g. Living)
 	* `HUE_API_URL` Specify the Address to your Philips Hue Bridge with a valid API Token.
-	* `$hueGroups` Specify all the Hue Groups/Room in your Home, which you want to control.
+	* `HUE_GROUPS` Specify all the Hue Groups/Room in your Home, which you want to control.
 Currently you need to retrieve the group id directly from the bridge (work in progress).
-	* `$huePlayResumeStates` Specify the states (configured below), which should apply to the groups when playing or resuming a movie.
+	* `HUE_GROUPS_PLAY_RESUME_STATES` Specify the states (configured below), which should apply to the groups when playing or resuming a movie.
-	* `$hueStatesSettings` Specify the light states that are used above.
+	* `HUE_STATES_SETTINGS` Specify the light states that are used above.
 By default, this contains a "movie" state, which is a darkened red, as well as a state to turn the lights off.
 3. Open Plex Media Server -> Settings -> Webhooks -> Add Webhook.
 Define the URL to PlexHue.php
 4. Everything should be good.
 You can use "PmsWebhookPayloadEmulator.html" to simulate a Plex Webhook for finetuning your settings, without the need to play/stop a movie every time.